Few interior design jobs are more exciting than dreaming up baby girl nursery ideas.

 19. Team custom cabinetry with heirloom pieces

-'For a truly elegant feel, invest in custom drapery in a subtle print with contrasting blush lining that matches heirloom pieces like this antique settee,' says Melanie Griffiths, editor, Homes & Gardens.
-'Cabinetry is key for storing clothes and bedlinen, and add in those special pieces from your own childhood like vintage trunks and favorite story books.'
+'For a truly elegant feel, invest in custom drapery in a subtle print with contrasting blush lining that matches heirloom pieces like this antique settee,' says Melanie Griffiths, editor, Period Living.
+'For organizing a nursery, cabinetry is key for storing clothes and bedlinen, and add in those special pieces from your own childhood like vintage trunks and favorite story books.'

 20. Up the theatrics with a dark color